valhuber/LogicBank/README.md

 pip install -r requirements.txt
 ```
 > **Warning -** if you just download the zip, *be sure* to remove the hyphen from the name.

+> **Warning -** if you use an IDE, be sure to activate the virtual environment, and verify you are running a proper version of Python.

 #### Verify and Run